matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 ```

 This example queries the `log_visit` table, grouping by the `config_browser_name` column and aggregating visit metrics.
-Then for each row of that query, adds the metrics to a `DataTable` which is eventually returned.
+Then, for each row of that query, it adds the metrics to a `DataTable` which is eventually returned.

 Most `aggregate()` methods will be more complicated than this, but hopefully it provides you with a general understanding
 of how they should work.
 We recommend looking at existing `RecordBuilder`s in Matomo as well to see what is possible.